Celadon: Chinese celadons

 Greenwares are found in earthenware from the Shang dynasty onwards.
-Archaeologist Wang Zhongshu states that shards with a celadon ceramic glaze have been recovered from Eastern Han dynasty (AD 25–220) tomb excavations in Zhejiang, and that this type of ceramic became well known during the Three Kingdoms (220–265).
+Archaeologist Wang Zhongshu states that shards with a celadon ceramic glaze have been recovered from Eastern Han dynasty (25–220 CE) tomb excavations in Zhejiang, and that this type of ceramic became well known during the Three Kingdoms (220–265).
 These are now often called proto-celadons, and tend to browns and yellows, without much green.

 The earliest major type of celadon was Yue ware, which was succeeded by a number of kilns in north China producing wares known as Northern Celadons, sometimes used by the imperial court.
 The best known of these is Yaozhou ware.
 All these types were already widely exported to the rest of East Asia and the Islamic world.

 Le Baron de Besenval dans son salon de compagnie at the Hôtel de Besenval, a portrait of the baron by Henri-Pierre Danloux (1791).
 The green Chinese celadon vases mounted in gilt bronze, which are visible on the mantelpiece, were sold together with their identical pendants in three lots by Christie's on 8 July 2021 in The Exceptional Sale for a total of GB£1,620,000.

 Longquan celadon wares were first made during the Northern Song, but flourished under the Southern Song, as the capital moved to the south and the northern kilns declined.
 This had bluish, blue-green, and olive green glazes and the bodies increasingly had high silica and alkali contents which resembled later porcelain wares made at Jingdezhen and Dehua rather than stonewares.